anand-kamble/AI-Robot/README.md

   <h3>This project is in devolopment.</h3>
 </div>

+## v3.0
+The robot can now follow a bottle in its sight by tracking the position of the bottle in image and deciding the direction to move in.
+This version has also added safety features to prevent collision using Ultrasonic sensor.

 ## v2.0
 This version of the project can be deployed on Internet.
 It includes Server files in the folder named [Server](/v2.0/server/) which are deployed on Heroku and Client files in the [Client folder](/v2.0/Client/).
 The Clients file are to be run on RaspberryPi, before running make sure RaspberryPi has an active internet connection.
 Run the following command to start the program on RaspberryPi.
 ```